March 14, 2025

 The lowest cost rewire which we have completed was just under $10,000 (small home, easy access in ceiling void and underfloor, not many circuits)

-Many clients will often re-wire at the sametime as completing other renovations, as one big reno.
+Many clients will often re-wire at the same time as completing other renovations, as one big renovation.
 This can lower the total renovation cost a little overall, as it’s easier to run cabling when walls are off, and wall /ceiling repair is lower cost if you’ve already commissioned a painter/plasterer for larger work.

 Yes, you can!
 However, keep in mind that certain circuits will likely be unavailable during the process, such as kitchen appliances and some lights.
 We ensure your essential appliances, like Internet routers, fridges, and freezers, stay powered, and we clean up any mess made during the process.